Exploring AI at a Mile High

 At a conceptual level, that's fine.
 Software does not disappear.
 (At least, not overnight.)

 But it also sidesteps what investors were actually selling this week.
-The market was not declaring the end of software.
-It was repricing something narrower and more painful: software margins and pricing power in a world where AI features get bundled, copied, or commoditized faster than many incumbents expected.
+Rather than declaring the end of software, the market was repricing something narrower and more painful: software margins and pricing power in a world where AI features get bundled, copied, or commoditized faster than many incumbents expected.

 The Big Picture takeaway